The General

 • Frederick Vroom — Confederate general

-United Artists, 1926
+United Artists: 1926

-75 minutes January 2007
+January 2007

 The source of The General is a real event of the American Civil War, the Union's Andrews Raid south into Confederate Georgia in April 1862.
 It's a small but thrilling mini-campaign whose history is told in a near-contemporary book by one of the participants, William Pittenger, variously titled: Daring and Suffering, or The Great Locomotive Chase, or In Pursuit of the General.
-Being a Civil War buff myself, and having read Pittenger's book long before I saw the movie, I appreciate Keaton's painstaking care.
+Being a Civil War buff myself, and having read with fascination Pittenger's book long before I saw the movie, I truly appreciate Keaton's painstaking care.

 The movie shines for its vivid detail of the Civil War era, especially of course the locomotive chase and the railroad itself with its assorted rolling stock: engines, boxcars, flatcar, handcar; and imaginative use of track layout and appurtenances such as a water tower.
 Keaton worked hard to make his movie as authentic as possible:

 I went to the original location, from Atlanta, Georgia, up to Chattanooga ...
-The railroad tracks I couldn't use at all, because the Civil War trains were narrow-guage. ... so I went to Oregon.
-And in Oregon, the whole state is honey-combed with narrow-guage railways for all the lumber mills.
+The railroad tracks I couldn't use at all, because the Civil War trains were narrow-gauge. ... so I went to Oregon.
+And in Oregon, the whole state is honey-combed with narrow-gauge railways for all the lumber mills.
 So we got the rolling equipment, wheels and trucks, and we built the freight train and our passenger train, and we remodeled three locomotives.
 Luckily, the engines working on these lumber camps were all so doggone old that it was an easy job ...

-Buster Keaton, in
+Buster Keaton, quoted in

 Tom Dardis